corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/operating/monitoring-logging.md

 {{< warning >}}
 This method does not offer full protection.
-We recommend using further obfuscation methods for sensitive data.
+R3 recommends using further obfuscation methods for sensitive data.

 {{< /warning >}}